top of page

 The Wizards' War

-The Kórsk were creatures brought by Omnathar from one of the Black Portals before the First Era of Anahkólion.
-They are large beasts with wrinkled skin, lacking noses and eyes.
-As such, they need to dwell in darkness due to their extreme sensitivity to light.
-They lived and terrorized the kingdoms of Anathurilis for many years, especially those attempting to pass through the Dhomnar Gorge.
-For Eras, the Kórsk dwelled in the Depths of Dhomnar, until darkness engulfed the world and they left their abode to wreak havoc.
-In a secret journey led by three powerful forces, later known as the Narfanian Witches, some Kórsk departed Anathurilis by sea.
-After an incalculable amount of time and having devoured nearly the entire crew of the ships, the Kórsk arrived in a place that would later be named Ernt-nador.
-And it was in Ernt-nador, in the Depths of the Bahrar Mountains, that the Kórsk began to hide from the world and the light.
-And there they remained until the day when light was completely extinguished by darkness.
+The Kórsk were monstrous beings brought forth by Omnathar from one of the Black Portals before the First Era of Anahkólion.
+These creatures are large, with wrinkled skin and lacking both nose and eyes.
+Due to their extreme sensitivity to light, they can only exist in darkness.
+For many cycles, they plagued the kingdoms of Anathurilis, especially preying on those who dared to cross the gorge of Dhomnar.
+For countless Eras, the Kórsk dwelled in the Depths of Dhomnar until darkness spread across the world, allowing them to leave their domain and unleash a bloody rampage.
+In a secret journey led by three formidable beings who would later be known as the Narfanian Witches, some Kórsk left Anathurilis by sea.
+After an incalculable span, having nearly devoured the entire ship crew, they reached a land that, much later, would be called Ernt-nador.
+There, in the Depths of Bahrar’s Mountains, the Kórsk took refuge, hiding from both the world and the light—until the day light was extinguished entirely by darkness.

 The Wizards' War